Legal point of discharge

 - As part of the online application process, the fee is paid online by Visa or MasterCard.

 Apply by post or in person

 - Complete the Legal Point of Discharge Report application form (DOC 128Kb) or Legal Point of Discharge Report application form (PDF 25Kb).

-- Attach any relevant information, such as a site plan, to your application with the fee.
+- Attach required documents to your application with the fee.

 - Post the application and fee to Engineering Services, Moreland City Council, Locked Bag 10, Moreland VIC 3058, or deliver in person to the Moreland Civic Centre, 90 Bell Street, Coburg.

 If you apply online, you will receive a report from Council by email within 5 working days.

 If you apply by post or in person, you will receive the report within 10 working days of Council receiving your application.
 If you provide your email address, you will receive the report by email.
 Otherwise, a report will be posted to you.

 Council officers refer to maps and plans of the area, land contours and proximity to stormwater pits and drains in preparing a legal point of discharge report.